openvinotoolkit/open_model_zoo/demos/interactive_face_detection_demo/README.md

     API version ............ <version>
     Build .................. <number>

-interactive_face_detection_demo [OPTION]
+interactive_face_detection [OPTION]
 Options:

     -h                         Print a usage message
-    -i "<path>"                Required.
+    -i "<path>"                Optional.
 Path to a video file.
 Default value is "cam" to work with camera.
     -m "<path>"                Required.
 Path to an .xml file with a trained Face Detection model.
     -m_ag "<path>"             Optional.
 Path to an .xml file with a trained Age/Gender Recognition model.
     -m_hp "<path>"             Optional.
 Path to an .xml file with a trained Head Pose Estimation model.